cryptopunksnotdead/cryptopunks/synthpunks/README.md

 Tip:  Use `Synthpunks.getTokenID( addr )`
-to get the token id from the address (really just converting the hexstring to a decimal (big) integer number).
+to get the "official" token id from the address (that really is only a "convenience" helper that converts the 40-digit / 20-byte hexstring to a decimal (big) integer number).
 Example:

 ``` ruby
 Synthpunks.getTokenID('0x054f3b6eadc9631ccd60246054fdb0fcfe99b322' )